shawngraham/minecraft/README.md

 Workflow
 ========
-For the DEMs, I'm grabbing data from http://dwtkns.com/srtm/ I then load it into Microdem for clipping and converting to grayscale http://www.usna.edu/Users/oceano/pguth/microdem/win32/microdem_setup.exe
+For the DEMs, I'm grabbing data from http://dwtkns.com/srtm/

+I then load it into Microdem for clipping and converting to grayscale http://www.usna.edu/Users/oceano/pguth/microdem/win32/microdem_setup.exe

 This DEM is loaded into World painter http://www.worldpainter.net/ .

 Worldpainter can also load the historical map image overlays.

+A video tutorial by Adam Clarke on this process is at https://www.youtube.com/watch?v=Wha2m4_CPoo

 *more to come*